Deshcloud2020/identity_keycloak/testsuite/integration-arquillian/test-apps/servlet-authz/README.md

 * Premium users have access to the *premium area*
 * Administrators have access to the *administration area*

-In Keycloak, all the paths being protected are resources on the server.
+In DTidentity, all the paths being protected are resources on the server.

 This application will also show you how to create a dynamic menu with the permissions granted to an user.

 ## Create the Example Realm and a Resource Server

-Considering that your Keycloak Server is up and running, log in to the Keycloak Administration Console.
+Considering that your DTidentity Server is up and running, log in to the DTidentity Administration Console.

 Now, create a new realm based on the following configuration file:

     examples/authz/servlet-authz/servlet-authz-realm.json

 That will import a pre-configured realm with everything you need to run this example.
-For more details about how to import a realm into Keycloak, check the Keycloak's reference documentation.
+For more details about how to import a realm into DTidentity, check the DTidentity's reference documentation.

 After importing that file, you'll have a new realm called ``servlet-authz``.